 Thesis

-My Google Design.md Stack (No More AI Slop) teaches a practical interfaces + open design move: Use design.md as a portable design-context artifact: capture typography, color, motion references, HTML examples, and taste constraints so agents can remix a product direction without drifting into generic output.
+Google's Design.md is a design team in a file teaches a practical design system move: Use design.md as a portable design-context artifact: capture typography, color, motion references, HTML examples, and taste constraints so agents can remix a product direction without drifting into generic output.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.